bennyficial/HW-Wireframe/README.md

 # HW-Wireframe
 ### Objective:
 Build a web design skeleton using HTML/CSS.
 ### Specifications
-1. Your HTML should have each of the following sections:
+1. HTML should have each of the following sections:
    * Header
    * Nav
    * Aside